 “George: Be careful, Martha… I’ll rip you to pieces.
 Martha: You aren’t man enough… you haven’t the guts.”Who’s afraid of Virginia Woolf (1962)

 Once the wolf was virtually extinct, Europe started a protection and conservation programme in 1979.
 The species received, and receives, the highest level of protection.
 It worked.
 Slowly but steadily the numbers increased.
-In 2013, the university of Wageningen did not rule out that the wolf would return to the Netherlands.
+In 2013, the university of Wageningen didn’t rule out that the wolf would return to the Netherlands.
 That year, 45 percent of the Dutch population would welcome the wolf.
 A third did not (Groen 2013).
-So, ten years ago we already knew that the big ears, big eyes and big teeth were advancing.
+So, a decade ago we already knew that the big ears, big eyes and big teeth were advancing, were closing in.
 Today, there are about 20,000 wolves in Europe.
 Also again in Austria, Belgium, France, Germany, the Netherlands, and Switzerland.

 Making up the balance

 The wolf has entrenched itself deep in the psyche of European cultures.
 An animal to fear.
 An animal even associated with the Devil.
 After centuries on end, we managed to practically exterminate the wolf.
 A forgone danger.
-That is also how we appreciate the old fairy tales, if we even read them at all these days.
+That’s also how we appreciate the old fairy tales, if we even read them at all these days.
 Something scarry of the past, because we had ‘liberated’ our society and landscape from almost every natural danger and nuisance.
-Tick bites being our greatest concern today, when touching something remotely botanical outside.
-But now the lurking lupus has returned.
+Tick bites being our greatest concern today, when touching something remotely botanic outside.
+But now the lurking lupus, the hugas has returned.
 No denying wolves do kill livestock and, when sick, very occasionally attack humans.

 The positive side of having wolves, however, is a mental one.
 That we may learn to be a bit humbler.
 That the space around us is richer than Teletubbies-land.
-It is both beautiful and a bit raw, and therefore to be respected.
-Losing some of the innocence of Little Red Riding Hood.
+It’s both beautiful and a bit raw, and therefore to be respected.
+Losing some of the innocence and naivety of Little Red Riding Hood.
 Moreover, hopefully it stimulates our imagination again.
 That we might wonder: was there some truth in those old fairy tales, sagas and legends perhaps?
-Filling the gap between Pokémon world and Reality.
+Filling the gap between the world of Pokémon and Reality.

 “Martha: Truth and illusion, George; you don’t know the difference.
 George: No, but we must carry on as though we did.”Who’s afraid of Virginia Woolf (1962)

-Note 2 – Another familiar term is the waterwolf.
+A familiar Dutch metaphor is waterwolf.
 An expression used for a rough sea threatening or flooding the land.
 A (in Mid Frisian language) seewolf ‘sea wolf’, on the other hand, is an ugly but fearful looking fish.
 In English language called wolffish.
 Sea spurge is called zeewolfsmelk ‘see-wolf-milk’ in Dutch language, and is a plant growing in the dunes.

-Note 4 – If cultural and music festivals are your thing, you can combine hiking the Frisia Coast Trail with going to Festival Hongerige Wolf ‘hungry wolf’.
+Note 3 – If cultural and music festivals are your thing, you can combine hiking the Frisia Coast Trail with going to Festival Hongerige Wolf ‘hungry wolf’.
 This festival takes place in the summer at the buurtschap ‘hamlet’ of Hongerige Wolf in province Groningen in the Netherlands.
 Close to the shores of the Wadden Sea.
 Experiencing the additional excitement in your tent at night with real wolves lurking around in the area.
 Buurtschap Hongerige Wolf received its name from an inn that supposedly used to be here.
 Where hungry labourers would fill their empty stomachs (Nazaten de Vries website).
+When walking the Frisia Coast Trail you’ll pass Hongerige Wolf on a stone’s throw away.

 - Albee, E. (play), Who’s afraid of Virginia Woolf?
 (1962)